aeberdinelli/express-php/README.md

 	$res->render('index.jade', array(
 		'name'	=> $req->params->username
 	));

 	// Now in the template, you can use #{name} to get that variable!
 });

 ```

-For more examples, check the `index.php` file included in this repository.

 ## Request info
 - You have the body of the request in $res->body no matter if you re handling POST or PUT.